solesen1992/Movie-website/README.md

 ## ModelView in the model layer
 First time doing it.

+## Wishlist
+First time doing it.
+Saves in a session - so as long the website is running, it saves the changes.

 ## Things that could be changed
 - I could have added a BusinessLogicLayer between the Controller and ServiceLayer.
 That would be better for separations of concerns.